bbauska/JS-Advanced-JavaScript/README.md

 Exercise 2: Utilizing Variables
 To utilize the var, const, and let variable declaration keywords for variable hoisting and reassignment properties, perform the following steps:
   1. Log the string Hoisted before assignment: and the value of the hoisted variable.
   2. Define a variable called hoisted with the keyword var and assign it the value this got hoisted.
   3. Log the string hoisted after assignment: and the value of the hoisted variable.
   4. Create a try-catch block.
   5. Inside the try block, log the value of the variable called notHoisted1.
   6. Inside the catch block, give the catch block the err parameter, then log the string Not hoisted1 with error: and the value of err.message.
   7. After the try-catch block, create the notHoisted1 variable with the let keyword and assign the value 5.
   8. Log the string notHoisted1 after assignment and the value of notHoisted1.
   9. Create another try-catch block.
   10. Inside the try block, log the value of the notHoisted2 variable.
-12 | Introducing ECMAScript 6
   11. Inside the catch block, give the catch block the err parameter, then log the string Not hoisted2 with error: and the value of err.message.
   12. After the second try-catch block, create the notHoisted2 variable with the keyword const and assign the value [1,2,3].
   13. Log the string notHoisted2 after assignment and the value of notHoisted2.
   14. Define a final try catch block.
   15. Inside the try block, reassign notHoisted2 to the new value string.
   16. Inside the catch block, give the catch block the err parameter, then log the string Not hoisted 2 was not able to be changed.
   17. After the try-catch block, push the value 5 onto the array in notHoisted2.
   18. Log the string notHoisted2 updated.
 Now is: and the value of notHoisted2.

 Code
 index.js: